What rules the public were following when a No 10 aide organised a lockdown party

 Police forces in England and Wales issued 14,244 fines for breaches of the coronavirus lockdown laws between 27 March and 11 May, according to figures from the National Police Chiefs’ Council.

-About 50 people breached social distancing rules, and dozens of police officers patrolled the protest, making 19 arrests – including the brother of former Labour leader Jeremy Corbyn – and issuing on-the-spot fines.
+About 50 people breached social distancing rules and dozens of police officers patrolled the protest, making 19 arrests – including Piers Corbyn, the brother of former Labour leader Jeremy Corbyn – and issuing on-the-spot fines.

 That same day, news emerged the prime minister’s then-aide Dominic Cummings had made a 260-mile trip to Durham with his wife and child, breaching lockdown rules at the height of the Covid outbreak.